 our big fat Korean wedding – part 3

-This is probably the only post which I write with no pictures on the subject.
-The answer’s simple.
-That was my second day in South Korea and apart from taking pictures with my friends, I didn’t take any others.
-And I do not really want to post pictures of other people.
-They are not even on Facebook!!!
+This is probably the only post in the series without any photos of the actual subject.
+The reason is simple: it was only my second day in South Korea, and aside from a few pictures with friends, I didn’t take any others.
+And honestly, I’d rather not post photos of other people—especially since most of them aren’t even on Facebook!

 the wedding

-Anyway, I’m not sure if my friends’ wedding was typical or not.
-I did some research and it seems that it was not that different from what other couples would do, so I’m going to combine all my knowledge about the topic.
-Because why not?
-I hope you would enjoy it.
-Other than Poland, I attended weddings and receptions in the US, Israel, Italy and the UK.
-I’d say the Korean wedding was one of the kind for sure.
+Anyway, I’m not entirely sure whether my friends’ wedding was typical or not.
+I did some research, and it seems that their celebration wasn’t too different from what many other Korean couples might do, so I’m going to combine what I experienced with what I’ve learned.
+Why not, right?
+I hope you’ll enjoy it.
+Aside from weddings in Poland, I’ve also attended ceremonies and receptions in the U.S., Israel, Italy, and the UK.
+And I have to say—Korean weddings are truly one of a kind.

-The wedding ceremony took place in a hotel.
-Apparently, unless you’re Christian, that’s a thing in Korea; there were more wedding halls in this building.
-And most of the Koreans opt for a Western-style wedding which was not necessarily what I wished for.
-When we came down to the wedding area, literally down from the 14th to the 3rd floor of the same hotel, we were greeted by the groom.
-We hugged him, why wouldn’t we?
-We’ve seen his sister whom we’ve already known, so we hugged her too.
-Again, why wouldn’t we?
-We are friends.
-There was some commotion and an older lady approached us laughing asking to be introduced.
-And we lost it, we hugged her too – an older Korean woman, someone’s grandmother.
-Such a faux pas!
-Under any circumstances you are not to touch an older person when greeting, you bow instead!
-Thankfully, all she did was that she started to laugh even harder.
-Uff!
+The wedding ceremony took place in a hotel, which, as I’ve learned, is quite common in Korea unless you’re Christian and marry the love of your life in the church.
+In fact, the building had several different wedding halls.
+Most Korean couples choose a Western-style ceremony, which wasn’t exactly what I had hoped for, but it’s the norm.
+When we arrived at the wedding area, literally taking the elevator from the 14th to the 3rd floor of the same hotel, we were greeted by the groom.
+We hugged him, of course.
+Why wouldn’t we?
+We’re friends.
+Then we’ve seen his sister, whom we already known, so we hugged her too.
+Again, why not?
+We’re friends.
+But then things got interesting.
+There was some commotion, and an older lady approached us, laughing and asking to be introduced.
+And… we hugged her too.
+Just like that, an older Korean woman, someone’s grandmother.
+Total faux pas!
+In Korea, you’re definitely not supposed to touch an older person when greeting them – you bow.
+You always bow.
+Thankfully, she just laughed even harder—and that was it.
+We were lucky.

-A word of advice in case you’d ever plan to attend the Korean wedding.
-In Korea the guests do not really bring gifts, they should bring money in a special white envelope and the amount depends on the status, the higher it is, the higher are expectations.
-Oh, and the money go back to the parents, not the bride and groom.
-That was the reason we didn’t bring anything, we are waiting for our friends to suggest to us what would they need to have at home when they are finally here in the UK.
-Mixing cultures works for me, this way I can choose which tradition I like to follow.
-And it really is important for me to have friends looking at something in a few years’ time knowing it was a gift they have received from me.
-The same way I do when I look at the gifts, I got from them in 2014 on my wedding day.
+A word of advice in case you will ever attend a Korean wedding: guests typically do not bring physical gifts.
+Instead, they bring money in a special white envelope, and the amount given depends on the guest’s relationship to the couple and their social status – the higher the status, the greater the expectation.
+Interestingly, the money goes to the parents, not the newlyweds.
+That’s why we didn’t bring anything.
+We’re waiting for our friends to let us know what they might need once they settle in the UK.
+Blending traditions works well for me; it gives me the freedom to choose which customs I’d like to follow.
+And personally, it’s important to me that one day, our friends will look at something in their home and remember it was a gift from us.
+Just as I often do when I glance at the gifts they gave me on my own wedding day back in 2014.

 2 Comments